barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 Each instance has a [`Color`](http://cesium.agi.com/Cesium/Build/Documentation/Color.html) attribute.
 The primitive is then constructed with a `PerInstanceColorAppearance`, which knows to use each instance's color attribute to determine shading.

 Combining geometries allows Cesium to efficiently draw A LOT of geometries.
 The following example draws 2,592 uniquely colored rectangles.
-It will take a second or two to optimize the geometry, then drawing is very fast.
+It will optimize the geometry, then drawing is very fast.
 ```javascript
 var widget = new Cesium.CesiumWidget('cesiumContainer');
 var scene = widget.scene;